Setting Dynamic Reorder Thresholds for Lab Consumables

 )

-# Enforce EPA/OSHA regulatory floor
+# Enforce the EPA/OSHA regulatory floor — telemetry can raise, never lower

 final_threshold = max(dynamic_threshold, config.fallback_threshold)